swiss-bike-data/swiss_bike_deaths/README.md

 (`unzip` should already be available.)

+Or with conda

+    conda install -c conda-forge jq wget poppler

 ## license

 The script is open to the public domain.
 The data is separately licensed by the owner and I do not claim to own or provide this data.